aceliwang/potatopsych/meqanki.md

   - Strengths (activity-related and character)
   - Environmental facilitators and barriers
   - Observed and expressed support needs
-  - Congenital and dysmporphic features
+  - Congenital and dysmorphic features
   - Vision and hearing
   - Biological investigations as required eg. chromosomal microarray
 ### Psychometrics <!-- id:051b55a7-3ea2-4a73-a875-7b6bd7ea06aa -->